River Song: Casting

+Alex Kingston (pictured in 2016) portrayed River Song.

 For the role of River Song, whom executive producer Russell T Davies described as "sort of the Doctor's wife", the production sought to cast Kate Winslet.
 One of Winslet's first acting roles was in the BBC1 teen drama Dark Season, written by Davies.
 The role of River Song eventually went to Alex Kingston, known for starring in the popular US drama ER.
 On Kingston's casting, Davies said, "I bloody love her!"
 Kingston had been a fan of Doctor Who as a child.
 Kingston, when first cast, did not expect her role to be recurring.
 She later learned that Moffat had always intended for Song to come back for return appearances.
-Kingston enjoys getting to play an unusual action hero female role, and praises the show for its variety of settings and opportunities "to relive one's childhood fantasies" playing with laser guns and wearing varied costumes from one appearance to the next.
-With regard to having to speak complicated dialogue, she said, "I'd work with a medical consultant on ER, who'd explain what we were saying, so I'd say it with a purpose and a truth.
+Kingston enjoyed getting to play an unusual action hero female role, and praised the show for its variety of settings and opportunities "to relive one's childhood fantasies" playing with laser guns and wearing varied costumes from one appearance to the next.
+With regard to having to speak complicated technical dialogue, she said, "I'd work with a medical consultant on ER, who'd explain what we were saying, so I'd say it with a purpose and a truth.
 On Doctor Who, I've no idea what some of my lines mean!"

 Discussing her role alongside Tennant and Catherine Tate (Donna Noble) in her 2008 introductory episode, Kingston said, "We just clicked.
 I've done guest roles on other shows, but rarely have I felt such a warm bond."
 About working with Kingston, Catherine Tate said, "I'm a huge ER fan.
 When you hold people in awe, it's almost a disappointment when they come in and they're utterly normal.
 But Alex isn't disappointing at all.
 She's such a lovely person."
 David Tennant was quoted as saying, "Alex is terrific.
 When she's telling you stories about hanging out with George Clooney, you know she's pretty cool."